draconix6/Julti-CustomWall/README.md

 Check the latest release, and download "custom-wall-obs-link.lua".
 Place this file in `%UserProfile%/.Julti`.

-Click "Customize Layers" in the Custom Wall configuration, then **close Julti**.
-Reorder the items in the "layers" parameter, then save & exit the file.
+Click "Customize Layers" in the Custom Wall configuration, then reorder the items in the "layers" parameter as you desire.
+Click Save on the Layers panel, then close it and press Save on the Custom Wall configuration window as well.

 In OBS, go to Tools > Scripts, and add a new script.
 Navigate to `%UserProfile%/.Julti`, and add custom-wall-obs-link.lua.
-Then reopen Julti.

 Credits to Priffin for the idea.